 Post-Operative Therapy for SLAP Repair/Bankart Repair

-Note: This pathway is designed to serve as a guide to rehabilitation.
+Note: This protocol is designed to serve as a guide to rehabilitation.
 Indications for progression should be based on patient’s complete operative procedure, functional capacity and response to treatment.

 Guidelines for progression depending on healing timeframe for anatomic repair and performance of any concomitant procedures and/or co-morbidities (RCR/biceps repair)